Where is it?

 - if the car is more than 4 years old, proof of the valid technical inspection.
 The technical control must date from less than 6 months, or less than 2 months if a counter-visit has been prescribed.

-- the transfer code provided by the previous owner.
+- the transfer code provided by the former owner.

-You will have to pay the price of the grey card directly online by credit card.
+You will have to pay the price of the registration document directly online by credit card.

 If you have problems accessing this process, you can go to a digital reception point.
-You can find the nearest digital welcome point on this online map.
+You can find the nearest digital reception point on this online map.

 What happens next?